w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 1. When starting the node pass `--chain=kusama` CLI flag:

 2. Similar to Polkadot network Kusama has its own token called KSM

+Check out the [Polkadot guide](../maintain-guides-how-to-validate-polkadot.md) on how to setup a validator.